tw-amirrahimizadeh/asurion-dbt-airflow/docs/how_to_run_this_project.md

 You will now be able to run Airflow DAGs authored with the use of `dbt-airflow` where you can also evaluate results either on the Airflow UI (webserver) or on the local database itself.

-## Customize the project or contribute to the project.
+## Customizing and Contributing to the Project

 ## Setting up a local environment
 The next few sections will help you set up a local development environment where you can quickly test your changes,